Donor sperm can make pregnancy possible for many patients

 The first step of using sperm donation to conceive is selecting a sperm donor.
 A donor can be someone the patient knows or an anonymous donor from a sperm bank, which is the most popular option.
 If intended parents are using a sperm bank, they can review extensive information about each man’s education, appearance, interests and medical history prior to making their selection.

 Regardless of whether the donor is known or anonymous, all of them must pass rigorous screening and blood testing before being able to donate.

 With anonymous donors from a sperm bank, the donor will undergo testing for communicable diseases and an initial semen analysis to ensure he has enough high-quality sperm to freeze.
 If the sperm bank selects him, it will wash and prepare multiple sperm samples before freezing them for at least six months.
 After this time, the donor will undergo testing for diseases again.
 If his results are still negative, his sperm will be available for intended parents to use.

+Once you find a donor to provide the sperm, the next step will depend on your personal situation.
 When patients are ready to conceive using sperm donation, our San Antonio infertility doctor will either recommend IUI or IVF.

 - IUI involves placing the sperm in the female partner’s uterus around the time of ovulation.
 Dr. Munch may also recommend that the woman takes fertility medications as part of this treatment in order to raise the chance for pregnancy.

 - IVF requires the female partner to take fertility medications and undergo egg retrieval.
 The IVF lab then combines the sperm and the eggs to achieve fertilization.
 Then, Dr. Munch transfers a healthy embryo into the woman’s uterus.